Valid HTML 4.01!

 Tools

-Places like Samspade have a lot of useful tools to see who is hosting the site (and it even provides WHOIS information).
-Netcraft will let you run searches on what operating system his hosting service is on, and on how reliable it is.
-Whois.sc (now "Domain Tools") lets you search a domain or an IP, find a site's "blacklist status", and even find other websites hosted on that same IP.
+Netcraft will let you run searches on what operating system his hosting service is on and on how reliable it is.
+Domain Tools lets you search a domain or an IP, find a site's "blacklist status" and even find other websites hosted on that same IP.
 There are various DNS, Reverse DNS, IP Whois, and abuse/SPAM lookups at DNS Stuff.
 Other useful tools include DNS Lookup where you can see if the domain's name servers and mail servers are working, whether there've been any custom modifications to the DNS records (CNAME/MX).... and if you don't know what all that domain Latin is they even explain it in simple terms.
+Tools like adsspy.com will, for a small fee, disclose sites connected to the same owner.

 What to do with the results?